Blue-Rangoon/Blue-Rangoon/README.md

 ![Welcome Header](header.png)

 # 💫 About Me:
-Hi, I’m Saad 👋
-I’m a full-stack developer who enjoys building clean and functional web apps.I mainly work with Java (Spring Boot) for the backend and React for the frontend.
-I’m comfortable working with databases like MongoDB and SQL, and I like designing APIs and keeping data flow simple and organized.I also have a background in graphics and UI/UX, so I care about how things look and feel—not just how they work.
+Hi, I’m Saad.
+I’m a full-stack developer focused on building clean, reliable, and user-friendly web applications.
+I primarily work with Java and Spring Boot on the backend and React on the frontend, with experience in MongoDB and SQL for designing structured and efficient data systems.
+Alongside development, I bring a strong sense of design from my background in graphics and UI/UX, which helps me create interfaces that are not only functional but also intuitive and visually balanced.
+I’m continuously learning through hands-on projects, improving my problem-solving skills, and aiming to write code that is both maintainable and thoughtfully designed.

 ## 🌐 Socials: